Talmud Torah: Curriculum

-In Jewish communities around the world
+In the Jewish diaspora

 Germany

-The Talmud Torah at Nikolsburg, Moravia, from 1724 to 1744, gave poor boys an education equal to that which was offered their more fortunate companions.
+From 1724 to 1744, the Talmud Torah at Nikolsburg, Margraviate of Moravia, in the Holy Roman Empire (today in the Czech Republic), gave poor boys an education equal to that which was offered their more fortunate companions.
 The studies consisted of Siddur, Chumash (Pentateuch), and Talmud (Moritz Güdemann, Quellenschriften zur Gesch. des Unterrichts und der Erziehung bei den Deutschen Juden, p.
 275).
-The schools in eastern Europe retained the ancient type and methods of the Ashkenazic schools up to the middle of the nineteenth century, when a movement for improvement and better management took place in the larger cities.
+The schools in Central and Eastern Europe retained the ancient type and methods of the Ashkenazic schools up to the middle of the 19th century, when a movement for improvement and better management took place in the larger cities.